fatiando/community/MAINTENANCE.md

 Zenodo DOI for all versions.
 This citation will include everyone who has contributed to the project and met our [authorship criteria](AUTHORSHIP.md).

-Include the following text in the `CITATION.rst` file:
+Include the following text in the `doc/citing.rst` file:

 ```
 This is research software **made by scientists**.
 Citations help us justify the